 We’re committed to reducing construction waste and recycling everywhere we can and building our homes from highest quality materials with forward thinking technologies like energy saving insulation, electric vehicle charging points, low energy lighting and heating integrated into construction, so that the development stands the test of time.

-A Reserved Matters application is awaiting determination by the Vale of White Horse District Council and a decision is expected in February 2021.
-Once this application is approved work is expected to start in early 2021 with first the homes available towards the end of the year.
+A Reserved Matters application has been approved by the Vale of White Horse District Council.
+Work is expected to start in early March 2021 with first the homes available towards the end of the year.